 Each participant's account is credited with the participant's elective contributions, employer contribution(s), and earnings thereon.
 Allocations are based on participant earnings as defined in the Plan.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

 Vesting

 Participants are immediately fully vested in their elective contributions plus actual earnings thereon.
-Effective January 1, 2013, all matching contributions are immediately vested.
+All matching contributions are also immediately vested.

 Loans